ajaykumar4127/phd2mm/README.md

 The information below starting from Table of Contents are also included in "More Info" inside the phd2mm app. </br>
 Anyway, I hope you enjoy using this app!

+To download the app, click the Releases which should be on the right. </br>
+Or you can just click this link https://github.com/ajaykumar4127/phd2mm/releases and download the latest version of the app.

 <details open>
 <summary> Click this text to show or hide some screenshots of phd2mm app!</summary>
 Main Page of phd2mm